fa-mi-lu-si/PlantPush/README.md

 ## How it started

-Back in 2020 I started.
-This project began when I saw [this](https://tic80.com/play?cart=1229) cart on tic80 and thought it would be cool to use the mouse to control the camera.
+This project began in 2021 when I was exploring tic80 and found [this](https://tic80.com/play?cart=1229) cart.
+I thougt it would be cool to move the camera view around with the mouse so I implemented that feature.
-From there I expanded the project adding smaller features one by one until it started to look more and more like a real game.
+Then I started creating a player charachter.
+I gradually added features without much idea of how the final concept was going to look like.
+Moveable player character,
+3D coordinate system overlaid on TIC-80's tilemap, Basic scripting system for block-player interactions.